kedro-org/kedro/docs/source/nodes_and_pipelines/run_a_pipeline.md

 ## Output to a file

 We can also use IO to save outputs to a file.
-In this example, we define a custom `LambdaDataSet` that would serialise the output to a file locally:
+In this example, we define a custom `LambdaDataset` that would serialise the output to a file locally:

 <details>
 <summary><b>Click to expand</b></summary>